OnlyMick/THM-Free-Courses-and-Others/README.md

 # TryHackMe: Free Cybersecurity Roadmap

 This repository is a sequential learning path designed to take you from absolute zero to mastering the fundamentals.
 Upon completion, you will have established a robust foundation in cybersecurity.

 ## Phase 1: Absolute Basics & Environment Setup
-*Learn the fundamentals of the operating systems you will be interacting with, the hacker mindset, and the human element of security.*

 - [Tutorial](https://tryhackme.com/room/tutorial)
 - [Welcome](https://tryhackme.com/room/welcome)